A Sense of Things: Cádiz /Guidebook

 Laura organises and delivers playful, creative workshops across Europe, adapting a range of materials and techniques to convey the sense of a place.
 You can find her @lauramckendry_art.

-Languages spoken: English
+Languages spoken: English (a little Spanish)

 Hannah Bolsius

-Hannah co-hosts workshops with Laura in her Rotterdam home studio, and has now become a regular collaborator.
+Hannah has become a regular collaborator after co-hosting workshops in her Rotterdam studio with Laura.
 She brings a background in art education and is a calm, supportive presence.
 You can find her @hannahbolsius.

-Languages spoken: Dutch, English
+Languages spoken: Dutch, English (a little German)

 Vanilla Houwer